Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 There may be free policies online, but there is no way to know if they are written the right way and include the essential aspects necessary in your policy.
 You need to invest and purchase all your required legal forms through an attorney.

 Your time is valuable.
-You need to make sure every minute you have to work on your site ensures you are being productive.
+You need to make sure every minute you have to work on your site ensures you are productive.
 Sure, there are courses on productivity but sometimes, you need more than that.
 You need tools that help save you time.

 Tools to use include: